LN-Testbed/DSN2026/readme.md

 # Architecture

 The botnet has 5 essential components.
-We have the main tester script that runs on the host machine, the Innocent Node, Botmaster Node and the CC Server Nodes, all of which run on individual docker containers running a custom docker image that is essentially the “elementsproject/lightningd:latest” image with python installed.
+We have the main tester script that runs on the host machine, the Innocent Node, Botmaster Node and the CC Server Nodes, all of which run on individual docker containers running a custom docker image that is essentially the “elementsproject/lightningd:v25.09” image with python installed.
 Finally we have bitcoin core running a regtest server on the host machine to simulate the bitcoin network.

 Each test automatically restarts the bitcoin server with a fresh wallet.
 In an effort to minimize the impact of previous tests on the next, all nodes and their associated resources are taken down after every test.

-This setup was done with Ubuntu version distribution.
+## Generated Data & Output

+All experimental data is automatically saved to the `data/` directory.
+The testbed generates distinct files for each test configuration to ensure no data is overwritten or lost.
+However, this only applies per configuration as the exact same type of test will overwrite already present data.

+### Data Structure
+The filenames generally follow a specific convention based on the test parameters: `data/<variable>_<value>_<unique_id>_<type>`.

+* **Propagation Data** (`*_time_data.json`)
+  * Contains the precise time it took for each message to propagate through the network.
+  * Includes metadata about the test (e.g., number of CC nodes, active nodes).
+  * Records total setup time vs. total message sending time.

+* **Topology Snapshots** (`*_topology_data.json`)
+  * Captures the state of the Lightning Network at the end of the test.
+  * Lists every node, its channels, channel capacity, and connection status.
+  * Useful for visualizing the mesh network created during the experiment.

+* **System Metrics** (`*_system_metrics.csv`)
+  * Logs CPU and RAM usage of the host machine throughout the test duration.
+  * Useful for analyzing the hardware overhead of running high-density docker simulations.

+* **Execution Logs** (`*_total_times_log.json`)
+  * A running log of how long each full test suite took to execute.
+  * Helps track performance improvements or regressions in the testbed itself.
+  * *Note: These files are timestamped by date (e.g., `YYYY-MM-DD_total_times_log.json`).*

+### Logs
+Detailed logs for debugging specific node behaviors are stored in:
+* `NodeManagerComms/logs/`: Individual logs for every Command & Control (CC) node.
+* `BotMasterComms/`: Logs for the Botmaster node actions.

-# Pre-requisites
+# Pre-requisites & Compatibility

+This testbed has been verified on the following Linux distributions:

+* Ubuntu 24.04.3 LTS
+* Ubuntu 25.04

 This guide assumes that the user is starting from a fresh install of Ubuntu.